mapbox/node-cpp-skel/README.md

 - `/scripts/setup.sh` --> Sets up the local environment, Mason and the clang toolchain(?).
 This is where all the magic happens.
 - "sanitizer" --> additional checking built into clang/gcc that finds C++ bugs and requires flags/custom libs to be linked (build node module instrumented with the sanitizer).
 Sanitizers are a great way to catch bugs, but really painful to setup, so this configured in .travis.yml
 - memory leak sanitizer

+### Mason and Clang
+[Mason](https://github.com/mapbox/mason): C++ package manager.
+Is there anything specific to node-cpp-skels build process that we should re: Mason?
+Or just link to C++ glossary?

+[Clang](https://clang.llvm.org/docs/CommandGuide/clang.html): Open source compiler.
+Is there anything specific to node-cpp-skels build process that we should re: Mason?
+[Or just link to C++ glossary](https://github.com/mapbox/cpp/blob/master/glossary.md#clang)?

 # Publishing Binaries